Developing Relationships

 The department's Speaking Anthropology and Geography Trunk Show offers hands-on materials, artifacts, displays, and learning experiences to increase awareness and foster interest in anthropology and geography careers and concentrations.

-Opportunities include school visits, campus field trips to the CSU Archaeological Repository and department labs, and other activities for high-school students, transfer students and new majors, and parents to demonstrate the valuable cultural perspectives and practical training that anthropology and geography offer toward a variety of careers.
+Opportunities include school visits, campus field trips and tours to the CSU Archaeological Repository and department labs, and other activities for high-school students, transfer students and new majors, and parents to demonstrate the valuable cultural perspectives and practical training that anthropology and geography offer toward a variety of careers.

 Trunk Show activities can complement curriculum in many science and social-studies classes, including Forensic Science, Anatomy and Physiology, Zoology, AP Environmental Science, Geospace Science, AP Human Geography, World Geography and Culture, Anthropology, and other subjects.
 Our department also considers high-school student interns and "job shadowing" requests.

-The Trunk Show also works with student volunteers and clubs to lead events at K-8 schools, science nights, family days, fairs, and other events in order to introduce young learners to anthropology, archaeology, paleontology and fossils, museum studies, and geography.
+The Trunk Show also works with student volunteers and clubs to lead events at K-8 schools, science nights, family days, fairs, and more events in order to introduce young learners to anthropology, archaeology, paleontology and fossils, museum studies, and geography.

-• Poudre High School Anthropology, Fort Collins
+- Poudre High School Anthropology, Fort Collins

-• Northridge High School Forensic Science Club, Greeley
+- Northridge High School Forensic Science Club, Greeley

-• Fort Collins High School Forensic Science/ Biology, Fort Collins
+- Fort Collins High School Forensic Science/ Biology, Fort Collins

-• Fossil Ridge High School Rho Kappa (Social Studies National Honor Society)
+- Fossil Ridge High School Rho Kappa (Social Studies National Honor Society)

-• Compass Community Collaborative School, Fort Collins
+- Compass Community Collaborative School, Fort Collins

-• Rice Elementary, Wellington
+- Rice Elementary, Wellington

-• Dunn Elementary, Fort Collins
+- Dunn Elementary, Fort Collins

-• Linton Elementary, Fort Collins
+- Linton Elementary, Fort Collins

-• James Madison STEAM Academy, Greeley
+- James Madison STEAM Academy, Greeley

-• Laurel Elementary, Fort Collins
+- Laurel Elementary, Fort Collins

 TRUNK SHOW BY THE NUMBERS